Colorectal Cancer, Metastatic or Recurrent - What Happens

 - Colon cancer often spreads first to nearby lymph nodes.
 From there it may spread

 to other parts of the body, usually to the liver.
 It may also spread to the

 lungs, bones, or other organs in the body.

 - Rectal cancer may spread directly to the lungs, bypassing the liver.

 cancer begins to grow again months or years after treatment.

-spread to nearby organs or lymph nodes is 68%.1 This means that 68 out of 100 people are still alive 5 years or longer
+spread to nearby organs or lymph nodes.1 This means that about 69 out of 100 people are still alive 5 years or longer

-after their cancer was discovered.
-For people who have colorectal cancer that has spread farther away to other parts of their bodies, the rate is 11%.
-This means that 11 out of 100 people are still alive 5 years or longer after their cancer was discovered.
+- Is 12% for people whose cancer has spread farther away to other parts of their bodies.
+1 This means that about 12 out of 100 people are still alive 5 years or longer after their cancer was discovered.

 These numbers are taken from reports that were done at least 5 years ago, before newer treatments were available.
 So the actual chances of your survival are likely to be higher than these numbers.